- Employee internal networking is essential in increasing employee productivity and engagement.

 - Internal networking initiatives vary from one organization to another based on the organization's tools, goals and budget.

 Getting your employees to network more with their co-workers, instead of with professionals from outside the workplace, could be the key to keeping them around, new research found.

-Internal networking boosts job satisfaction and job embeddedness, according to the new study recently published in the journal Personnel Psychology.
+Internal networking boosts job satisfaction and job embeddedness, according to a study published in the journal Personnel Psychology.
 The researchers define "embeddedness" as a feeling of wanting to remain in a job, both because of ties to co-workers and concerns about losing real or perceived benefits.

-Overall, the research revealed that getting co-workers to network with each other reduces the likelihood of turnover by 140 percent.
+Overall, the research revealed that getting co-workers to network with each other reduces the likelihood of turnover by 140%.